Pupuli99/FestMan-Financials-/README.md

 Visulas and Insights :-

-a) Sales and Orders Growth
+1. Sales and Orders Growth
 Sales: ₹9,23,11,095, a remarkable increase of 249.46% compared to the previous year’s ₹2,64,15,256.
 Orders: 861,132 orders, up by 225.36% from the previous year's 264,674 orders.

 Conclusion: Both sales and order volume have seen explosive growth, indicating strong market demand and potential expansion in customer base.

-b) Profit and Profit Margin
+2. Profit and Profit Margin
 Profit: ₹1,30,15,238, a 235.58% increase from the previous year’s ₹38,78,465.
 Profit Margin: 14.1%, slightly down by 3.97% from last year’s 14.7%.

 Conclusion: While overall profits have surged significantly, the decrease in profit margin may indicate rising costs or increased discounting strategies that need further analysis for optimization.

-c) Orders and Profit Margin by Country
+3. Orders and Profit Margin by Country
 Top Countries by Orders: Canada (247K), France (241K), and the United States (233K) lead in order volume.
 Profit Margin by Country: Germany and France have the highest profit margins at 15.7% and 15.5%, respectively.
 The United States has the lowest profit margin at 12.0%.

 Conclusion: Germany and France are highly profitable markets, whereas the United States, despite strong order volume, shows lower profitability and may need attention for cost or pricing strategy improvements.

-d) Discount Analysis
+4. Discount Analysis
 Discount Distribution: High Discounts: 57.76% of orders received a high discount.
 Medium Discounts: 32.62% of orders.
 Low Discounts: 9.62% of orders.